-Testing your code will prove to be extremely difficult if there isn't an easy way to "spy" on functions and know whenever they are called.
+Testing your code will prove to be extremely difficult if there isn't an easy way to spy on functions and know whenever they are called.
 Additionally, when one of your functions is called, it will be nice to know what arguments were passed to it and what was returned.
 A spy in testing is a special placeholder function that replaces an existing function when you want to check specifically if/when it was called.
-Spies track a number of properties for a function when it's called and can also pass through to the expected functionality of the original function.
+Spies track a number of properties for a function when it's called, and they can also pass through to the expected functionality of the original function.
+The Sinon.js library provides both spy and stub functionalities and is quite extensive.
+For a complete list of the different options available with this powerful framework, I strongly recommend you spend some time reading the documentation at http://sinonjs.org/docs.